 - Lectures given by distinguished scientists and humanists

 - Group discussions about STEM Careers and the human aspect of tough science questions

 - Visits to scientific and engineering laboratories on the UConn Health campus

-- Oral and Poster presentations high school students on their research; these students are selected for such presentations by the Executive Committee on the basis of recommendations from their schools and an evaluation of the abstracts submitted.
+- Oral and Poster presentations by high school students on their research; these students are selected for such presentations by the Executive Committee on the basis of recommendations from their schools and an evaluation of abstracts and videos submitted.

-- Majority of student participants (nominated by their schools) have been 11th grade students who have demonstrated genuine interest in science
+- High School students who have demonstrated genuine interest in science

-- Oral presentations of the most outstanding research projects have often been given by 12th grade students, many of whom had attended the Symposium in their junior year.
+- Oral presentations of the most outstanding research projects have often been given by students, many of whom had attended the Symposium in a previous year.